Why do expired trial Cloud Backup accounts still appear as active in the Dashboard?

 - hardware ID

-Why Cloud Backup monitoring and alerting system didn’t capture that the license had expired?
+Why Cloud Backup monitoring and alerting system did not capture that the license had expired?

 Cloud Backup monitoring and alerting systems require the installation of OBRM on the same machine as ShadowProtect is configured.
 Once a valid cloud backup account has logged in to OBRM, a monitoring event for ShadowProtect will be created.